 - better targeting of unsafe practices

 - fewer delays and increased productivity for compliant operators

 - improved road safety for all road users.

 The NCIS program commenced in 2015 and is co-funded by the Commonwealth Government through NHVR’s Heavy Vehicle Safety Initiative for additional cameras and data sharing.

 National Safety Camera Network

 The NCIS is supported by the National Safety Camera Network, a national network of cameras used to collect heavy vehicle compliance and monitoring data that feeds into the NCIS.

-Fifty additional camera sites have been identified as priority locations across all states and territories, and in 2018, cameras will be installed at six of these sites across Victoria, Queensland, ACT and South Australia.
+An additional 50 camera sites have been identified as priority locations across all states and territories, with further installations planned for South Australia, Queensland, Victoria and Western Australia in 2019.

 Once installation at all sites is complete, the integrated camera network will provide complete national visibility of Australia’s heavy vehicle activities.